Did you leave the wrapper on?

 The Most Valuable ‘90s Toy from Every Brand

 Here they are at a glance – the most expensive example of a vintage toy from each of the brands in our study.
 See any familiar faces?
-From Polly Pocket to Nerf blasters, It might be worth a trip to your attic to find out whether your Stinky Pete could strike gold!
+From Polly Pocket to Sonic Toys, It might be worth a trip to your attic to find out whether your Stinky Pete could strike gold!

 Toys and their prices were looked up on Mavin.
 We recorded the name of the toy, the price it sold for, and the year of release (as reported by the seller).
 Only toys sold individually (as opposed to in sets or multiples) were included.